 - 8 Officers of the Union – two year terms

-- 6 Branch Representatives – two year terms
+- 4 General Membership Board Representatives - two year terms

 - Council Representatives (councils with more than 50 members) – two year terms

 The Officers of the Union include the seven Principal Officers - President, Vice President, Industrial Director, Technical Director, IFALPA Director, ATC Director and Medical & Welfare Director plus the Secretary.
-There are 6 people in the Branch Representatives group.
-These positions are assigned to each branch.
+There are four people in the General Membership Board Representatives group and these positions are filled from the membership at large.
 Also any council with a union-wide membership of 50 or more financial members may appoint a council representative to the BOM.

-All BOM members have been elected by the members in some way (either in a Principal Officer position or via a Branch Committee / Council election) and have the right to vote.
+All BOM members have been elected by the members in some way (either in a Principal Officer position or via a General Membership Board Representative / Council election) and have the right to vote.
 All other members of the Board are non-voting positions.

 NZALPA is structured to ensure that groups of members employed by the same employer have the maximum opportunity to run their own day-to-day affairs.
 The rules allows them to form their own council.
 Councils specifically attend to the affairs of their own employment group, and may form smaller groups to monitor specific issues (such as a contract management group (CMG) – who ensure compliance of any agreed collective agreement).

 NZALPA Branches and Councils may organise their own affairs within the rules of the Association and the policies laid down by the Annual Conference or the Board of Management.
 It should be noted that Branches and Councils are subject to control by the Board of Management.